dalnefre/FPGA/tutorial/tone/README.md

  2. Add support for looping note sequences.
  3. Add support for counted repeats.
  4. Implement tied notes (no gap between notes).
+ 5. Use MIDI encoding for pitch, octave, and duration.

 ### Next Steps